BernardoFPereira/mini-gdd/README.md

 # MiniGDD CLI
 Generate a minimal, presenterm-compatible, Game Design Document template on the current directory.
-I plan on expanding this tool to a somewhat interesting state eventually.
+It is recommended to have `presenterm`.

 ## How to
+Create the template file with the supplied name.

 `minigdd spawn <game_name>`

-Generates the template with the supplied name.
-If there's no name the file is generated with a default name.
+If there's no name, the file will be generated with a default one.

 Open file with your text editor of choice and edit it's contents.

+Run presenterm with your new mini-gdd:

+`presenterm <mini-gdd file>`

 Check `presenterm` [docs](https://mfontanini.github.io/presenterm/) if you want to customize the document further.